gbrough/battleship/README.md

 - statically place 5 ships on hidden board
 - User has 10 guesses

 Legend:
   " " available to guess
   O is a placed ship
   X is hit ship
-- is miss
+  "-" is miss

-Game types/videos:
+Game types
 1. 1 player game.
   - Computer randomly places 5 ships, player has 10 guesses
 2. Advanced with computer